stevemeacham/KSLib/HOWTO.md

      submit them.
 Put the examples in the example folder and the actual library files they call in the library folder.

-## Project Folder Layout:
+## Project Folder Layout

 * library/
   * The place where the actual .ks files people can copy into their own installations go.
 * examples/
   * The place where examples of scripts that call a library function can go.
 * doc/
-    * A place for you to describe your library and how to use it, in textual form, using ascii text, or Github markdown files (.md).
+  * A place for you to describe your library and how to use it, in ASCII text or GitHub markdown files (.md).
 * games/
-    * A place to find kOS games written in kerboscript, more detailed information can be found in the README.md file with in the games folder
+  * A place to find kOS games written in KerboScript.
+More detailed information can be found in the README.md file within the games folder
 * library_ksm/
   * The place where the .ksm files of your library go.
       This directory **must not** contain files people can compile locally from .ks files of your library.
-It is only for files made or modified by external programs to allow stuff that isn't possible in kerboscript but is possible in opcode.
+It is only for files made or modified by external programs to allow stuff that isn't possible in KerboScript but is possible in opcode.
 It is **highly recommended** to minimize the amount of code placed in here because:
     * Backwards compatibility for .ksm files is not guarantied (e.g. some significant parser changes might break all old .ksm files).
     * It is a lot more difficult to modify and improve .ksm files when compared to .ks scripts.

-## Credit:
+## Credit

 If you want to have proper kudos and credit for a thing you invented, you are welcome to insert a comment in the script announcing that you